 Given these conditions, the Village has determined that the proposed TIF District would not be redeveloped in a coordinated manner without the adoption of a Tax Increment Financing Redevelopment Plan.
-The Village, with the assistance of KMA, has commissioned this Redevelopment Plan to use tax increment financing in order to alleviate those conditions which deter private investment in the area and meet the Village's redevelopment goals and objectives.

 A. Overview of Tax Increment Financing (TIF)

 Tax Increment Financing (TIF) is an economic development tool which uses future tax revenues to finance redevelopment activity.
 In the State of Illinois, an area can be designated as a "redevelopment project area" pursuant to the TIF Act if it faces certain impediments to redevelopment.
 At the time of designation, the equalized assessed value of tax parcels within the boundaries of the district are "frozen" for the term of the redevelopment project area.
 Taxing jurisdictions that overlap that district continue to receive property taxes, but those revenues are limited to those based on the "frozen" or base equalized assessed values.
 Any property tax revenue generated from increases in equalized assessed value relative to the frozen values are deposited in a special tax allocation fund.
 This revenue is then used to finance redevelopment activities within the district to accomplish various community and economic development goals.